That’s why parasol design needs a different mindset: distance-first, not detail-first.

 Valance (the hanging edge)

 The valance is the strip of fabric that runs around the edge of the parasol.
+Best for:

 - Eye-level visibility as people walk past